Yogesh-S/Anaconda-Distribution-and-Python-Environments/README.md

 ```
 conda install ipykernel
 ```
+**Above commands should be executed only once to create and activate new environments in Jupyter Notebook**

+To create & run Notebook in the new enviornment

-then `Go to Jupyter notebook >> New >> Notebook >> Python (conda env:mynewenv)`
+`Type "Jupyter Notebook" in Windows Search Bar >> Jupyter notebook tab >> New >> Notebook >> Python (conda env:mynewenv)`

-Note: Jupyter Notebook runs in the same environment it was created in irrespective of the environments you choose to open.
+**Note:** Jupyter Notebook runs in the same environment it was created in irrespective of the environments you choose to open in future.

 To know in which environment Jupyter Notebook executes
 ```